andsontan/xpiks/README.md

 - cd to _xpiks-qt_ subdirectory
 - `debuild -i -us -uc -b`

+***Ubuntu installation***

+Currently two dependencies have to be installed manually:

+- qtdeclarative5-controls-plugin
+- qtdeclarative5-quicklayouts-plugin

+Also there is an issue with application menu in Qt for Ubuntu which requires a workaround:

+`sudo apt-get remove --purge appmenu-qt5`

+***More***

 More instructions can be found at this page http://ribtoks.github.io/xpiks/blog/2014/building-xpiks-alone/

 **How to contribute:**